Community Living Standards

 - Occupancy Regulations: More than three times the designed occupancy in a residential community’s room is prohibited.

 - Prohibited items and Fire Hazards: Use of non-approved appliances in residential communities’ rooms is prohibited.
-These items include, but are not limited to: any open flame source or flammable liquid, candles, incense, halogen lamps, octopus lamps, kerosene lamps, dartboards, open-coil heaters and cooking elements, waterbeds, hookahs, satellite dishes, grills (indoor and outdoor), hot plate, deep fat fryer, electric griddle, toaster oven, non-university microwaves and refrigerators, non-university installed A/C units, ceiling fans, any item described in the weapons section of the Student Code of Conduct, or pets (non-poisonous fish are acceptable if not more than one tank in a residents room with a maximum tank size of 10 gallons).
+These items include, but are not limited to: any open flame source or flammable liquid, candles, incense, halogen lamps, octopus lamps, kerosene lamps, dartboards, open-coil heaters and cooking elements, waterbeds, hookahs, satellite dishes, grills (indoor and outdoor), hot plate, deep fat fryer, electric griddle, toaster oven, non-university microwaves, non-university installed A/C units, ceiling fans, any item described in the weapons section of the Student Code of Conduct, or pets (non-poisonous fish are acceptable if not more than one tank in a residents room with a maximum tank size of 10 gallons).
 Additionally, posting flammable materials covering more than one third of total surface of the outside of residential communities’ room doors is prohibited.
 Holiday decorations must not hang from or touch any light fixtures or fire safety equipment.
 Only three strands of lights can be linked together per electrical outlet, and live holiday trees are not permitted.
 Decorations should not block doorways or windows.
 Any organic materials used for holiday decorations (ex. pumpkins/jack-o-lanterns) must be disposed of in a timely manner to avoid damage due to decay.

 - Smoking: Smoking in a non-designated area in or adjacent to residential communities is prohibited.